+2025/06/07 17:37 1/6 Pinger Bearing

 Pinger Bearing

 This page describes the math used to calculate our bearing towards the pinger using our hydrophones.
-A solution is derived in 2 dimensions to show how it works, then our final result is extrapolated to 3 dimensions.
-The speed of sound of water is defined as \$c s\$.
+A solution is derived in 2 dimensions to show how it works, then the final result from that is extrapolated to 3 dimensions.
+The speed of sound of water is defined as \$c_s\$.